how to choose a custom software development company

 The Hidden Cost of a Bad Partnership Beyond the Invoice

 You might think a bad partner just means a few extra dollars.
 But the true cost runs much deeper.
-I've seen projects crippled by technical debt so bad it forces a complete rewrite.
-Missed market windows, security vulnerabilities, and constant performance issues become the norm.
-This isn't just about money.
-It's about your brand's reputation and developer churn.
-A poorly built system drains resources and morale.
+I've seen projects crippled by technical debt so bad it forces a complete rewrite, costing hundreds of thousands, sometimes millions, more than the initial budget.
+This isn't just about money; it's about missed market windows, severe security vulnerabilities, and constant performance issues that become the norm.
+A poorly built system drains resources and morale, leading to developer churn and a tarnished brand reputation.
 It's a silent killer for many startups.

 Key Takeaway